Beauty

-I'm pregnant : which assets should I avoid?
+I'm pregnant: which active ingredients should I avoid?

 If there's one period of upheaval when all our habits are put under the microscope, it's pregnancy.
 A quick inspection of our bathroom shelves is in order... but without panicking.
 We bear in mind that the impact of cosmetics on the baby is very limited, and that the precautionary principle applies.
 So there's no need to panic if you think you've used a product with non-recommended active ingredients.
 In this article, we reveal the active ingredients to avoid if you're pregnant, as well as the right routine to adopt when expecting a baby...